reticent-roklimber/atlas/README.md

 ### Why I built it

 The internet is en ever expanding mess.
 Important data is scattered around the place.
 Most people don't have any idea where to find good data, nor how to visualise or interpret it.
 I've tried to find some of it (good data) and visualise it (often badly) so I could learn things.
 Then I thought others might find it useful to learn.
 I also wanted to experiment with modern tools in data science, like Plotly Dash.
-See my [article](https://medium.com/towards-data-science/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345) on Towards Data Science for a full white paper pitch, with jokes.

 ### How it works (generally)